egekurt123/RNA-gene-disease-predictions/README.md

 ## RNA / Gene Disease Predictions

 This repository evaluates a variety of published and DNA/RNA embeddings on cancer and rare disease classification tasks.
-The code compares embeddings (including Omics, STRING, PoPS, Orthrus, ESM2, in‑house RNA embeddings, and others) using tree models.
+The code compares embeddings (including Omics, STRING, PoPS, Orthrus, ESM2, Orthrus RNA embeddings, and others) using tree models.
 ---

 ### Requirements